iamdhil/aiven-docs/docs/products/mysql/concepts/mysql-upgrade-failover.md

 If the **primary** server disappears, Aiven's management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
-During this 60-second timeout, the master is unavailable (`servicename-projectname.aivencloud.com` does not respond), and `replica-servicename-projectname.aivencloud.com` works fine (in read-only mode).
+During this 60-second timeout, master server `servicename-projectname.aivencloud.com` is unavailable and doesn't respond, while replica server `replica-servicename-projectname.aivencloud.com` works fine in the read-only mode.

-After the replica promotion, `servicename-projectname.aivencloud.com` would point to the new primary server, while `replica-servicename-projectname.aivencloud.com` becomes unreachable.
+After the replica promotion, `servicename-projectname.aivencloud.com` points to the new primary server, and `replica-servicename-projectname.aivencloud.com` becomes unreachable.
 Finally, a new replica server is created, and after the synchronisation with the primary, the `replica-servicename-projectname.aivencloud.com` DNS is switched to point to the new replica server.